How BizTalk Maps Work – The sequence of links (Part 3)

 The rule of Link Sequence

-In brief, the mapping engine, process the rules by going through the destination schema from the beginning to the end, processing the links in the order that he finds and in the case of multiple links in a particular element or functoid, they are processed in the order in which they were associated.
+In brief, the mapping engine processes the rules by going through the destination schema from the beginning to the end, processing the links in the order that it finds, and in the case of multiple links in a particular element or functoid, they are processed in the order in which they were associated.

 The exception rule sequence links

-• Configured the Equal Functoid, by double click on the functoid, and edit the second condition with the value “F” to build a condition equivalent to Sex = “F”;
+• Configured the Equal Functoid by double-clicking on the functoid, and edited the second condition with the value “F” to build a condition equivalent to Sex = “F”.

 sex condition